-The place you go to kick back and relax at the end of a long day; the place you host family and friends on weekends, and more often than not, the first room you see when you come in – the living room is perhaps the most important room in the house.
-Here at Plum Guide, we’ve got the lowdown on what makes a perfect living room, from focal points and lighting to stylish furniture and the ultimate comfort chairs.
+The place you go to kick back and relax at the end of a long day; the place you host family and friends on weekends, and more often than not, the first room you see when you come in - the living room is perhaps the most important room in the house.
+Here at Plum Guide, we’ve undertaken extensive research, and have got the lowdown on what makes a perfect living room, from focal points and lighting to stylish furniture and the ultimate comfort chairs.

 The most important thing to think about first is what you want from your living room.
 Are you a single resident, or do you have a family and children?
 Do you have any pets?
 Do you want a comfortable room, with lots of cosy corners and soft seating, or will your living room double as an office space?
 All of these things are key when considering the style and layout of the room.
 In the initial stages of designing the perfect living room, it can be easy to fuse clashing ideas of what you want if you don’t have any clarity.
 Sit down with a pen and paper and sketch out a vague layout of how you’d like the room to look, and make a note of key features, colours and items that are important to you.
 That way, when it comes to shopping, you won’t be as tempted by things that don’t fit naturally into your dream plan.

-In a similar way mentioned in our What Makes a Perfect Bedroom piece, colour scheme is crucial when designing your dream living room.
+Colour scheme is crucial when designing your dream living room.
 It is typically best to keep the room neutral, allowing for change in style in future.
 The famous 60:30:10 rule (60% for the dominant colour, complemented by a secondary colour for 30% and an accent shade for the final 10%) can again come in handy here.
 The perfect living room should be homely and inviting, so be sure to use lots of warm colour palettes.
 Pillows, artwork, throws and even curtains are useful for splashes of colour, livening up the room and giving it more personality.
-Take inspiration from our home, The Western Perchoir.
 Our Plum Guide expert top tip: make sure the floors are slightly darker than the walls.
 This centres and grounds the room, bringing balance to the space and making the room appear slightly bigger.

 If the room doubles up as a work space during the day or on weekends, make sure there are plenty of windows for natural light, as well a few bright working lamps dotted around the room.
 However, the primary use for living rooms is often as cosy spots to wind down in the evening.
 Therefore it is essential to make sure the room sets a calm, soothing ambience come nightfall.
 Overhead lights can often be garish and unpleasant, so buying the right lamps is important.
 At Plum Guide, we love the polished brass lamps available from Tom Dixon or the clerks' reading lamp from Soho Home for something a bit more industrial.